Check out our programme presentation for an overview of the curriculum and information on course content and study schedule.

 Learning Outcomes:

-Students will be able to design the interaction between users and interactive systems by apply-ing appropriate interaction design methods and processes.
+Students will be able to define basic terms and approaches related to interaction design in HCI.
+They will be able to design the interaction between users and interactive systems by applying appropriate interaction design methods and processes.

 Superior module: